vhscom/after-dark/README.md

 curl -sL https://git.io/v906l | sh
 ```

+Windows users unable to run the above may use [Cmder](http://cmder.net/) (full) to gain access to a suitable console emulator.

-Script will run `hugo serve` as a backgrounded process.
+**Note**: Script will run `hugo serve` as a backgrounded process.
 To kill the process get the `PID` with `lsof -n -i4TCP:1337` and then `kill -9` followed by the process identifier.

 ## Customizing